Toufool/AutoSplit/README.md

 ## LiveSplit Integration

-This LiveSplit Component will directly connect AutoSplit with LiveSplit.
-It allows you to control AutoSplit using LiveSplits hotkeys directly.
+The AutoSplit LiveSplit Component will directly connect AutoSplit with LiveSplit.
 LiveSplit integration is only supported in AutoSplit v1.6.0 or higher.
+This integration will allow you to:

+- Use hotkeys directly from LiveSplit to control AutoSplit.
+- Load AutoSplit and any AutoSplit settings automatically when opening a LiveSplit layout.

+### LiveSplit Integration Tutorial
 - Click [here](https://github.com/Toufool/LiveSplit.AutoSplitIntegration/raw/main/update/Components/LiveSplit.AutoSplitIntegration.dll) to download the component.
 - Place the .dll file into your `[...]\LiveSplit\Components` folder.
 - Open LiveSplit -> Right Click -> Edit Layout -> Plus Button -> Control -> AutoSplit Integration.